-Agents are assumed to be equipped with an overlaid communication network, represented by an undirected, unweighted graph $G=(V,E)$, where the set of vertices $V$ represents the set of agents and an edge $(i,j)\in E$ between vertices represents the ability of agents to communicate.
+In D-SGD, agents will be assumed to be equipped with a communication network, represented by an undirected, unweighted graph $G=(V,E)$, where the set of vertices $V$ represents the set of agents and an edge $(i,j)\in E$ between vertices represents the ability of agents to communicate.

 \textbf{D-SGD Algorithm}.
-For integers $k\geq 1$ (representing discrete time steps), let $x_n(k)$ denote agent $n$'s estimate of a minimizer of \eqref{eqn:f-def} at iteration $k$.
+Let $k\geq 1$ be an integer (representing discrete time steps) and let $x_n(k)$ denote agent $n$'s estimate of a minimizer of \eqref{eqn:f-def} at iteration $k$.
 The D-SGD algorithm is defined agentwise by the recursion

-for $n=1,\ldots,N$, where $\{\alpha_k\}_{k\geq 1},\{\beta_k\}_{k\geq 1} \subset (0,1]$ are scalar weight parameters, $\{\xi_n(k)\}_{k\geq 1}$ is zero-mean noise, and $\Omega_n$ represents the set of neighbors of agent $n$ in the graph $G$.
+for $n=1,\ldots,N$, where $\{\alpha_k\}_{k\geq 1},\{\beta_k\}_{k\geq 1} \subset (0,1]$ are scalar weight parameters, $\xi_n(k)$ is zero-mean noise, and $\Omega_n$ represents the set of neighbors of agent $n$ in the graph $G$.
 The algorithm is initialized by setting the vector $(x_n(0))_{n=1}^N$ to some point $x_0\in \R^{Nd}$.

 \textbf{Intuition.} The D-SGD algorithm above follows the discrete-time consensus+innovations form~\citep{karmouraramanan2012distributed} and is related to the class of diffusion~\citep{chen2012diffusion} and distributed gradient descent (DGD)~\citep{nedic2009distributed} processes for distributed optimization.